Michael J. Fox Foundation

 Grant in 2022

-ZyVersa Therapeutics is a clinical-stage biopharmaceutical company focused on developing innovative drugs for patients suffering from inflammatory and renal diseases that have significant unmet medical needs.
-Based in Weston, Florida, the company has a promising pipeline that includes VAR 200, a cholesterol efflux mediator currently ready for phase 2a trials, aimed at treating focal segmental glomerulosclerosis, a rare kidney disease.
-Additionally, ZyVersa is developing a novel inflammasome inhibitor, designed for the treatment of various inflammatory diseases.
-The company utilizes advanced, proprietary technologies to create first-in-class therapies, underscoring its commitment to addressing the challenging medical needs in its target patient populations.
-ZyVersa Therapeutics was formerly known as Variant Pharmaceuticals, Inc., and rebranded in May 2019.
+ZyVersa Therapeutics, Inc. is a clinical-stage biopharmaceutical company based in Weston, Florida, focused on developing innovative therapeutics for patients suffering from inflammatory and renal diseases with significant unmet medical needs.
+The company’s clinical pipeline features VAR 200, a cholesterol efflux mediator currently ready for phase 2a trials, aimed at treating focal segmental glomerulosclerosis, a rare kidney disease.
+Additionally, ZyVersa is advancing a novel inflammasome inhibitor, IC 100, which has the potential to address multiple inflammatory conditions.
+Established in 2014 and originally known as Variant Pharmaceuticals, ZyVersa Therapeutics leverages proprietary technologies to create first-in-class drugs tailored to the needs of underserved patient populations.

 EpicentRx